 Minty Nanaimo Bar Recipe

 This is the final week of International Cookie Month, where we focus on cookies that can be made ahead now and served later.
-This saves time when the crunch is on, and gives us a freezer full of delicious treats that we can pull out when unexpected company comes.
-While this strategy is useful any time of the year, this season from November 1st to mid January seems especially conducive to make ahead baking and unexpected company.
+This saves time when the crunch is on and gives us a freezer full of delicious treats that we can pull out when unexpected company comes.
+While this strategy is useful any time of the year, this season from November 1st to mid-January seems especially conducive to make ahead baking and unexpected company.

 The flavours of Christmas

-Warm, dark chocolate and cooling mint reminds me of Christmas.
+Warm, dark chocolate and cooling mint remind me of Christmas.
 When I was a child the After Eight mints came in a personal package in my Christmas stocking, along with the Lifesavers candy book, a Japanese orange, and a quarter, stuck in the toe.
 I savoured the minty chocolate for days afterward, that is if my Mom didn’t insist I share with all her friends who came to drink at our house.
 Like Charlie, in the book Charlie and the Chocolate Factory, chocolate was an expensive treat that I liked to suck slowly, savouring for as long as possible.

-When I had my own children chocolate and especially mint chocolate, along with an orange, a looney, and a candy cane were essentials in the Christmas stockings.
+When I had my own children, chocolate and especially mint chocolate, along with an orange, a looney, and a candy cane were essentials in the Christmas stockings.
 (A looney is the Canadian version of a silver dollar.)

 Traditional Nanaimo bars, another Canadian invention, have a chocolate cookie crumb crust, a vanilla cream centre, topped with milk chocolate.
 My version is made from scratch, so there is no need to run to the grocery store and pick up chocolate wafers, nor custard powder, before making this deliciously rich treat.
 The chocolate topping is a combination of dark chocolate and white chocolate, I used Roger’s dark and white specialty chocolate.
-Feel free to use your favorite brand of chocolate– you’ll need 4 to 8 ounces, depending on how thick you like your chocolate.
+Feel free to use your favourite brand of chocolate – you’ll need 4 to 8 ounces, depending on how thick you like your chocolate.
 I replaced the vanilla custard powder with potato starch, tapioca starch, vanilla and peppermint flavouring extracts.
 Go easy on the peppermint or you’ll get a bitter aftertaste, in the bar.

 This bar is easy to put together and you can make it now and slice it and store it in the freezer to serve during the holidays.
 If you double the recipe make two pans rather than 1 large pan.
 It’s easier to cut and serve that way.